4 Pharmacy Insights for 2024

 AI pricing, prescription reimbursement, DIR fees, and more: It’s all on the table in 2024.

 If we could look into a crystal ball for 2024, what would we see for pharmacy?
-Episode 2 of The Inside Scrypt: The Podcast tackles this very topic.
-Miranda Rochol, SVP of Provider Solutions at Prescryptive Health, and Kevin Russell, Prescryptive Pharmacy Director shared their views in a wide-ranging discussion with host JD Rinne.
-Let’s recap the biggest insights from the conversation.
+Miranda Rochol, SVP of Provider Solutions at Prescryptive Health, shared her views in a wide-ranging discussion.

 Prescription reimbursement is changing